Dvesha in Yoga Meditation

 Dvesha, aversion or pushing away:

-Aversion is actually another form of attachment.
+Aversion is a form of attachment: Aversion is actually another form of attachment.
 It is what we are trying to mentally push away, but that pushing away is also a form of connection, just as much as attachment is a way of pulling towards us.

 Aversion is a natural part of the mind: Dvesha actually seems to be a natural part of the universal process, as we build a precarious mental balance between the many attractions and the many aversions.